 - Rent a Car: If you’re planning on paving your own way through the country and renting a car, Masada is a pretty easy drive from Jerusalem or Tel Aviv.
 There will be at least one security checkpoint along the way and keep your passport on you just in case.
 If hiking to the top for sunrise, make sure to get there an hour beforehand.
 Even if you’re a fast hiker, you might get caught up in line behind a tour group to buy entrance to the park.

 - Take a Tour: I decided to go with Abraham Tours on the Masada Sunrise Tour because I wanted to take advantage of the opportunity to see Ein Gedi and the Dead Sea as well.
 This tour is self-guided, meaning that you have a driver that takes you to each location and gives you a time to get back to the bus and from there you’re on your own.
-This tour runs three days a week from the Tel Aviv and Jerusalem Hostel locations and cost $65 at the time I went and was well worth it.
+This tour runs three days a week from the Tel Aviv and Jerusalem Hostel locations and costs $65 at the time I went and was well worth it.
 Abraham Tours also gave us discount coupons for our entrance fees and provided wifi on the tour bus!

 What to Bring:

-- Flashlights!
-Bring one!
+- Flashlights – Bring one!
 Or two, because lord knows there will be people who didn’t.
 I was getting ready to leave the house and head to Boston to catch my flight when I thought to myself – if I’m watching the sunrise from the top, then I’m probably hiking in the dark – so I grabbed a mini flashlight on my way out the door.
 A flashlight is not listed on the list of items to bring with you, but it’s imperative if you don’t want to twist an ankle on your way up or down.
 About halfway up the path, there was enough daylight to tuck away the flashlights, but they were definitely necessary for the first half hour or so.

-- Water!
-Bring it with you!
+- Water – Bring it with you!
 There’s nowhere to purchase water on the ground, and even though there’s water at the top, I can assure you, you DO NOT want to drink it.
 And I promise you will definitely want it.
 Israel has a pretty warm climate, even in the winter months.

-- Speaking of warm climates, don’t forget the sunscreen!
+- Sunscreen – Speaking of warm climates, don’t forget the sunscreen!
 I packed pretty light for my trip and forgot to bring it, and even though I didn’t burn, I would definitely still recommend it, especially in the summer months.

 Tips for the Hike:

 - Keep to the right!
-When you purchase your ticket and start walking away from the visitor’s booth, and towards Masada, it’s dark, and there’s no clear marked path, you’ll follow the drive up a small hill, and then you get to a point with three options, and you know which one you’re supposed to take?
+When you purchase your ticket and start walking away from the visitor’s booth, and towards Masada, it’s dark, and there’s no clearly marked path, you’ll follow the drive up a small hill, and then you get to a point with three options, and you know which one you’re supposed to take?
 Why, it’s the least obvious, of course.
-Head down the one furthest to the right, there are two paths that run parallel to each other there, one heads to the higher ground and the one you need to take heads down.
+Head down the one furthest to the right, there are two paths that run parallel to each other there, one leads to the higher ground and the one you need to take heads down.
 Yup, you go down before you head back up.
 Then just follow the road until you get to the path, you’ll know which path it is because it will be the one without a big “DANGER” sign in front of it.